Vyral/base-template/_drafts/what-are-the-pitfalls-of-overpricing-a-home.md

 {% include youtube.html %}

-Overpricing your home will often lead to a failed sale.
-Here are three reasons why.
+<center>Overpricing your home will often lead to a failed sale.
+Here are three reasons why.</center>

 Today I’m here to clear up a common question that I’m asked.
 Here are the three main pitfalls that are caused by overpricing a home: